nicarq/sovereign-sdk/adapters/celestia/README.md

 rollup's state machine - so it never has to be proven in zk.
 This means that its performance is less critical, and that upgrading it in response to a vulnerability is much easier.

-The job of the `DAService` is to allow the Sovereign SDK's node software to communicate with a DA layer.
+The job of the `DaService` is to allow the Sovereign SDK's node software to communicate with a DA layer.
 It has two related responsibilities.
 The first is to interact with DA layer nodes via RPC - retrieving data for the rollup as it becomes available.
 The second is to process that data into the form expected by the `DaVerifier`.
 For example, almost all DA layers provide data in JSON format via RPC - but, parsing JSON in a zk-SNARK would be horribly inefficient.
 So, the `DaService`